Kent Trading Standards Checked Scheme

 • Generate complaints from your customers that are considered to be severe or numerous.

-KCC reserves the right to review your membership, at any time, if any concerns, complaints, information or intelligence is received about you or your business in relation to your actions, behaviour and trading practice.
+KCC reserves the right to review continuation of your membership, at any time, if any concerns, complaints, information or intelligence is received about you or your business in relation to your actions, behaviour and trading practice.
 For details of our vetting criteria, please see clause 4 of these terms and conditions.

 Please note: There is no cooling off period, and we do not offer refunds if you cancel your membership or if your membership is terminated.